tlikonen/gpg-utilities/README.md

 ### GPG Count Steps

-`gpg-count-steps` counts the shortest certificate steps between any two keys in the keyring.
+`gpg-count-steps` counts the steps of the shortest certificate path between any two keys in the keyring.
 It can test all keys between each other or just specified keys.
 If one key is given as argument it counts certificate steps from that key to all other keys.
 If two keys are given as arguments it counts steps just between those keys.

 The output consists of lines with three fields: